magenta-aps/mo-delay-agent/README.rst

 ==============

 ``mo-delay-agent`` is a component in the MO eco system.
-MO_ sends messages to an AMQP_ broker everytime an object is created, changed or deleted with a timestamp of when said event is scheduled.
+MO_ sends messages to an AMQP_ broker every time an object is created, changed or deleted with a timestamp of when said event is scheduled.
 This agent saves all those messages and sends them to a new queue when they are due.
-This makes it very practical for writting integrations for MO_.
+This makes it possible to write integrations for MO_, that react to changes when they are scheduled to occur.
 Please refer to the MO_ docs_ for more information about the messages.

 Architecture
 ------------

 ``mo-delay-agent`` consists of the ``consumer`` and the ``producer``.
-``consumer`` is responsible for receiving the messages from MO_ and writting them to postgresql. ``producer`` is responsible for reading the due messages from postgresql and writting them to the delayed queue.
+``consumer`` is responsible for receiving the messages from MO_ and writing them to postgresql. ``producer`` is responsible for reading the due messages from postgresql and writing them to the delayed queue.

 Developing